-An eating disorder is a mental illness that is characterized by irregular eating behaviors and patterns coupled with concern and distress over body shape and weight1.
-People struggling with an eating disorder may use starvation, purging, or other behaviors to control their physical appearance.
-Although eating disorders typically develop during adolescence, anyone can develop one at any point in their life.
+An eating disorder is a mental illness that is characterized by irregular eating behaviors and patterns coupled with concern and distress over body shape and weight.1 People struggling with an eating disorder may use starvation, purging, or other behaviors to control their physical appearance.
+Although eating disorders typically develop during adolescence, anyone can develop one at any time in their life.
 Additionally, the stereotype that all people with eating disorders are extremely thin or frail is a misconception.
 There is a spectrum of different weights that people suffering from eating disorders can be.
-The Diagnostic and Statistical Manual V (DSM V) recognize four disorders as eating disorders.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM V) recognizes four disorders as eating disorders.

 DSM V Eating Disorder Categories

 The DSM V recognizes the following eating disorders:

 Bulimia Nervosa, often times referred to as bulimia, is an eating disorder categorized by a cycle of eating an abnormally large amount of food in a short period of time, or binging, followed by a compensatory behavior.2 Compensatory behaviors may consist of self-induced vomiting, or purging, excessive exercising, fasting, or laxative use to avoid gaining weight from binge eating.2 Individuals with bulimia may participate in compensatory behavior due to overwhelming feelings of guilt after eating.
 Bulimia affects people of all ages, races, genders, and sexual orientations.

 Anorexia nervosa, commonly referred to as anorexia, is a life-threatening eating disorder characterized by significant weight loss due to the restriction of calorie intake.3 This extreme weight loss is accompanied by an intense fear of gaining weight, denial of the seriousness of the weight loss, and body dysmorphia.3 Anorexia affects all people regardless of class, age, sex, or race.